pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 ### A word about reachability

 Not all poses are reachable.
 A simple case of a non-reachable pose is one that is too far away.
-A more complex case would be a pose that would require at least one joint to go beyond its phyisical limits in order to get there, one can imagine poses where the wrist is hyper-flexed, or the elbow is bend backwards.
+A more complex case would be a pose that would require at least one joint to go beyond its physical limits in order to get there.
+One can imagine poses where the wrist is hyper-flexed, or the elbow is bent backwards.
 The Inverse Kinematics uses a symbolic algorithm that always knows if a pose is reachable or not (free from numerical solver pitfalls like initial seed dependence or local minima).
 If the pose is not reachable, the `inverse_kinematics()` function will raise an exception.
 Therefore it's a good practice to call it using try/except keywords.